salesforcecli/plugin-packaging/messages/package_update.md

 # flags.recommended-version-id.description

 Specify the recommended package version for subscribers to install.
 Subscribers are notified to install the package version ID that you specify.
 If the subscribers have a different version of the same package installed, they're notified to upgrade to the recommended version.

+# flags.skip-ancestor-check.summary

+Bypass the ancestry check for setting a recommended version.